retostauffer/wetterturnier-backend/docs/thescripts.rst

 observations between 06 and 18 UTC' as a best guess for the maximum temperature.
 As soon as the final observation is available we will use the final value.

+For the present/past weather a conversion table is used.
+Handling via :class:`utils.wmowwConversion` class.
+The following conversion table is installed:
+For details, especially for the settings/conversion file, check :class:`utils.wmowwConversion`.

 AstralTable
 -----------